wiris/html-integrations/demos/README.md

 $ npm run build-dev
 ```

-Hint: The command "npm i" it's just necessary the first time you initialize an editor.
+Hint: The command `npm i` its just necessary the first time you initialize an editor.

 #### Use an extension to check that the files follow the standards